All Episodes

 If it's good for the country, it's good for the government.

-So because we don't want it to benefit the government, we're not reaching any sort of uh compromise.
+So because we don't want it to benefit the government, we're not reaching any sort of compromise.

-I'm still trying to get reach a compromise.
+I'm still trying to reach a compromise.

-We might actually be able to reach it, because since the opposition saw that we could pass something without them, maybe now they'll be more prone to do something with them.
+We might actually be able to reach it because since the opposition saw that we could pass something without them, maybe now they'll be more prone to do something with them.

-Uh and that's what I'm trying to do.
+And that's what I'm trying to do.

-Also your call's coming up.
+Also, your call is coming up.

-800-941 Sean, our number of you want to be a part of the program.
+800-941-Sean, our number if you want to be a part of the program.

-I'm Mary Catherine Hamm.
+Hey there, I'm Mary Catherine Hamm.

-And I'm Carol Markovitch.
+And I'm Carol Markowitz.

 We've been in political media for a long time.